Travel Tips

 Traditional: Newgrange

-Newgrange in Ireland
+Megalith in Ireland

 A step up from traditional – Newgrange is ancient, having rested in the rolling hills of Ireland’s green countryside for more than five millennia.
 See the gorgeous greens of Ireland as you visit this mysterious UNESCO World Heritage Site, this ancient temple is one of the oldest Neolithic burial chambers in Europe.
 Complimenting this amazing Irish history location is its regional neighbor, the Hill of Tara, former home of the ancient High Kings of Ireland, and supposedly the mythic Stone of Destiny.